 Nobu’s signature hot tea welcome amenity served in-room upon arrival

 Turndown service with exclusive pillow and bath menus and Nobu-scented sleep oils

 24-hour access to Nobu’s first-ever in-room dining menu

-Nobu Hotel will charge $35.84 per night, per room for resort fees.
+Nobu Hotel will charge $35 per night plus taxes, per room for resort fees.

 Nobu Hotel at Caesars Palace charges for valet parking starting at $13.00 for less than 4 hours and $18.00 for 4 - 24 hours daily.